 Potassium is a mineral that serves as an electrolyte in the body.
 It also regulates blood pressure and kidney function.
 You need potassium for your heart, brain, and nervous system to work properly.

 The balance of sodium to potassium in the body is critical for several processes.
 Most people in the U.S. get too much sodium and not enough potassium in their diets.

 Potatoes, prunes, sweet potatoes, carrots, bananas, green leafy vegetables, cantaloupe, and tomatoes are good sources of potassium.
 Adults should aim to get about 4,700 milligrams of potassium in their diets daily.

-Selenium is a trace mineral your body needs for proper functioning of the thyroid gland and immune system.
+Selenium is a trace mineral your body needs for the proper functioning of the thyroid gland and immune system.
 It is an antioxidant that protects cells and tissues against free radical damage.

 It may occur in regions where selenium content in the soil is low, especially in those who are vegetarian or vegan.
 Selenium levels may also be low in those who suffer from HIV and in those who undergo long-term kidney dialysis.
 Dialysis removes some selenium from the blood.

 Zinc is a mineral that is necessary to maintain your senses of taste and smell.
-Because loss of the sense of taste and smell is likely an early symptom of coronavirus COVID-19, perhaps zinc plays a more significant role in viral immunological response to infection than is currently understood.
+Because loss of the sense of taste and smell is likely an early symptom of coronavirus COVID-19, perhaps zinc plays a more significant role in the viral immunological response to infection than is currently understood.
 It is vital to the immune system and your body needs it for wound healing.